thomasleplus/java-memory-safety/docs/en/detection.md

 Note: PMD, heckstyle, SonarCloud and CodeQL have rules for `sun.*`.
 Checkstyle's rule can be configured to add more packages.
+Ironically it's the only one that doesn't claim to be a security tool.
 Commercial scanner are similar.
 Even a simple `grep` of your code should do it.